Before I Fall to Pieces

-"Before I Fall to Pieces" is a song by English rock band Razorlight, the fifth track on their self-titled second album.
-It was released as the third single from the album on 18 December 2006.
+"Before I Fall to Pieces" is a song by English indie rock band Razorlight, the fifth track on their self-titled second album.
+Written by band members Johnny Borrell and Andy Burrows, it was released as the third single from the album on 18 December 2006.
 The song peaked at number 17 on UK Singles Chart and number 20 on the Irish Singles Chart.

+Borrell called song the catalyst for "landfill indie".
+He said: "I think you can kind of say that in 2006, at the start of this [song], music was in quite an interesting place.
+Then three-and-a-half minutes later it's fucked."

+Music video

-The video for "Before I Fall to Pieces" features Scorpio (aka Nikki Diamond) from TV's Gladiators and actor Guy Pearce.
+The official music video for "Before I Fall to Pieces" features Scorpio (aka Nikki Diamond) from TV's Gladiators and actor Guy Pearce.